vseloved/rutils/docs/tutorial.md

 But that's just the tip of an iceberg: I could easily extend it to 30 items that I use regularly, in my code.

 So, you may not like some of the choices made by RUTILS (that's one of the reasons it's called radical, after all), but, in fact, it nicely coexists with any other Lisp code and provides a plethora of small improvements that can make your day-to-day Lisp workflow more efficient and pleasant.
-You can use them as a whole if you happen to have a similar mindset to mine, or partially (for instance, by importing one of its packages like `rutils.bind`), or even cherry pick a couple of items you need and copy-paste it to your own codebase.
+You can use them as a whole if you happen to have a similar mindset to mine, or partially (for instance, by importing one of its packages like `rutils.bind`), or even cherry-pick a couple of items you need and copy-paste it to your own codebase.
 Anyway, I'd be glad if it comes handy...